 The reality is BI and IT projects are very different.
 When you approach BI and analytics projects, there are different steps you must take to ensure success.

-About 8 years ago, we wrote the 8 Ways Business Intelligence Projects are Different Whitepaper.
-Since then, many of our customers and prospects have told us that they have found this whitepaper to be valuable when planning a BI project.
+Many of our customers and prospects have told us that they find the 8 Ways Business Intelligence Projects are Different Whitepaper to be valuable when planning a BI project.

 Let’s see how each of the 8 ways BI projects are different from IT projects and if they do or do not apply today: